Many cancer survivors adopt a healthier lifestyle after their cancer experience.

 Should I stop eating meat?

 There is no conclusive evidence that vegetarians or those who become vegetarians do better after cancer treatment.
-However, eating too much red meat, especially processed meats such as sausages, bacon and frankfurts, is associated with a slightly increased risk of bowel cancer
+However, eating too much red meat, especially processed meats such as ham, bacon, salami and frankfurts, is associated with a slightly increased risk of bowel cancer

 It is important to eat a diet that is high in plant foods, such as fruits, vegetables and cereal foods, but there is no need to give up meat.

 The term “˜organic’ is used to describe foods grown without pesticides or herbicides.
 Organic fruit and vegetables tend to be higher in vitamin C compared with conventionally grown varieties.